A few weeks back I finally decided to take a Sabbath.

-“I can’t possible just do nothing, there is so much that needs to be done.”
+“I can’t possibly just do nothing; there is so much that that I could be doing instead.”

 I’ve tried Saturdays.
 It’s the only day I don’t have to rise with the sun.
 Sometimes I just lie in bed and read, or catch up with my husband while the kids are still sleeping.
 Once I am up though, I kick into high gear.
-My husband is home and I subconsciously hope he will help me with unfinished projects around the house.
-This drive to get my house in order on Saturdays is likely a hold over from my childhood.
-Growing up, that day of the week was filled with chores, even Dad stayed close to home to tend the yard and do repairs.
+My husband is home, and I subconsciously hope he will help me with unfinished projects around the house.
+This drive to get my house in order on Saturdays is likely a holdover from my childhood.
+Growing up, it was the day of the week we did chores, even Dad stayed close to home to tend the yard and do repairs.

 I’ve heard people in ministry take Monday off.
 The thought of that makes me break out in a cold sweat.
 Monday is my high-stress day; brought on by my need to make a big dent in the to-do list I generated the day before.

-I know what the Bible says about the subject and I have read a few books great books on the topic, but taking a Sabbath wasn’t coming naturally for me.
+I know what the Bible says about the subject, and I have read a few books great books on the topic, but taking a Sabbath wasn’t coming naturally to me.
 Then I heard a fantastic podcast from Megan Tietz and Kelly Gordon that dove deep into the importance of observing Sabbath and broke down just how simple it could be.

 I was inspired to try again.
 Observing a Sabbath day would take intention.
 Years of experience showed me rest just doesn’t happen.

-Just as there are peak work times for maximum productivity or creativity, I think there are, at least for me, days that lend themselves to “getting stuff done”.
+Just as there are peak work times for maximum productivity or creativity, I think there are, at least for me, days that lend themselves to “getting stuff done.”
 The reciprocal must also be is true.
-There are days that lend themselves to REAL REST.
+Certain days lend themselves to REAL REST.
 I just had to find which one was mine.
 Over and over again I tried to make the wrong days work.
-UNTIL, I discovered it.
+UNTIL I discovered it.
 FRIDAY.